-9.1.
+- 9.1.
 All Employees hired after 12/31/17 shall have their accrued vacation leave balance capped at three hundred twenty (320) hours.
-This shall not apply to any current employees including TLT's, hired on or before 12/31/17.
+This shall not apply to any current employees including TLT's, hired on or before 12/31/17. - 9.2.

-9.2.
 Employees eligible for vacation leave who work a forty hour week may accrue up to either 480 or 320 hours (depending on the employee's hire date).
 Employees not working a forty hour schedule hired before 1/1/18, including TLT's, will retain their vacation cap.
 Eligible part-time employees will receive vacation leave, prorated to reflect their normally scheduled work week.
 Employees shall use vacation leave beyond the maximum accrual amount on or before the last day of the pay period that includes December 31 of each year.
-Failure to use vacation leave beyond the maximum accrual amount will result in forfeiture of the vacation leave beyond the maximum accrual amount on the best interest of the County.
+Failure to use vacation leave beyond the maximum accrual amount will result in forfeiture of the vacation leave beyond the maximum amount unless the appointing authority has approved a carryover of the vacation leave because of cyclical workloads, work assignment or other reasons as may be in the best interest of the County.
 The Human Resources Director may authorize procedures for authorizing carryover above the maximum.

-ARTICLE 10: HOLIDAYS, ELIGIBILITY1
+ARTICLE 10: HOLIDAYS, ELIGIBILITY